armno/blog/content/post/vercel/index.md

 with some examples from [jamstackfns](https://jamstackfns.com/).

 Vercel's Serverless Functions support TypeScript out of the box 💪.
 No build tools needed.
-Only thing I have to do is install add TypeScript as a dependency.
+The only thing I have to do is install add TypeScript as a dependency.

 ```sh
 $ npm install -D typescript